c4-project/c4-scripts/compilers/README.md

-These scripts are quick-and-dirty wrappers over the Clang and GCC build processes, intended for semi-automatically compiling nightlies of those compilers in the absence of more sophisticated `act-tester` support.
+These scripts are quick-and-dirty wrappers over the Clang and GCC build processes, intended for semi-automatically compiling nightlies of those compilers in the absence of more sophisticated _c4t_ support.

 They expect a script to be installed in `act/scripts.local` with the following
 variables: